jonnypeace/VPN-gateway/README.md

 # VPN-gateway

-This purpose of these scripts is to connect devices on my LAN to a VPN gateway using wireguard.
+The purpose of these scripts is to connect devices on my LAN to a VPN gateway using wireguard.

 Originally my plan was to set up a raspberry pi with open-wrt and connect the devices over wifi with a stronger wifi dongle, but thought about exploring this option first.